Stephen-Adom/hello-rails-back-end/README.md

 ### Client App <a name="client-app"></a>

-Here is the link to the client app, you can see the source code on [GitHub](https://github.com/Stephen-Adom/hello-react-front-end.git).
+Here is the link to the client app, you can see the source code on [Hello React Front-end](https://github.com/Stephen-Adom/hello-react-front-end.git).

 ### Key Features <a name="key-features"></a>